jrijul1201/Hand_Gestures_Automation/README.md

 ## What's in the Repository

-* `captureHand.py` - This program can capture new hand gestures and write them in the specified directory
+* `captureHandGesture.py` - This program can capture new hand gestures and write them in the specified directory
-* `recognizer.py` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
-* `trainer.py` - This program uses the given dataset to train the Perceptron model
+* `model_genetor.ipynb` -  This program uses the given dataset to train the Perceptron model and develops the model.
-* `modelWeights.h5` - Weights for the Perceptron model
+* `classify_picamera_servo.py` -  This program is for Raspberry.
-* `trainedModel.json` - JSON format of the model
+* `Prediction_Laptop_Gestures_Automation.ipynb` - This program uses the saved model to classify and automate classes.
-* `CNN Model` - A directory that contains CNN model implementation for the same recognition purpose (with 4 gestures)

 ### Sample of Images from the Dataset
 * C